harshbhandari7/Programs/README.md

 # Programs
-This repo contains Fundamental Programscin C/C++ and Python
+This repo contains Fundamental Programs in C/C++ and Python